amirfarjam/Hypercube/auto-leveling.md

 At the time of last updating this document, Marlin firmware RCBugFix branch used was [commit](https://github.com/MarlinFirmware/Marlin/tree/8c07ac7f7c6da6d0a7e60581019c0b1e62732bf3)

+I used Repetier Host to create the current edition of this document.

 ## Setup the bed

 Usually done after moving the printer